-The Managing Owner, on behalf of the Trust and the Fund, has appointed DWS Investment Management Americas, Inc. as the marketing agent (the "Marketing Agent") to assist the Managing Owner by providing support to educate institutional investors about the DBIQ indices and to complete governmental or institutional due diligence questionnaires or requests for proposals related to the DBIQ indices.

-The Managing Owner pays the Marketing Agent a marketing services fee out of the Management Fee.
+Effective January 31, 2021, DWS Investment Management Americas, Inc. ceased serving as marketing agent to the Fund ("Marketing Agent").
+Prior to January 31, 2021, the Marketing Agent assisted the Managing Owner by providing support to educate institutional investors about the DBIQ indices and completed governmental or institutional due diligence questionnaires or requests for proposals related to the DBIQ indices.
+The Managing Owner paid the Marketing Agent a marketing services fee out of the Management Fee.